Lancaster Catholic High School: Baseball

+In Remley’s first year, the Crusaders turned in a dominant performance, winning more games in the regular season (18) than any previous team, and earning the top seed for the 2022 District 3 AAA tournament in the process.
+The fourth District Championship in program history came thereafter, along with three tremendous PIAA state tournament victories before falling 13-2 in the state title game to undefeated Central (6-1).
+These Crusaders set three other program records: most total wins (23) most shut-out wins (11) and achieved the highest winning percentage (.851) while tying for first or second in several other statistical categories.

+The 2023 season was defined by the new L-L League section alignment where for the first time, each team would play every other team in their section three times instead of twice.
+By the end of the regular season, the Crusaders became the first team in the League to win all 15 section games.
+In doing so, they also set a program record 16 consecutive wins and achieved the 500th victory for the program.
+Additionally, the eighth-straight section title won this year represents the most consecutive section titles won by any sport in school history.
+Despite winning the quarterfinal of the L-L League tournament, the season ended ignominiously in the District quarterfinal.

 The Crusaders play their home games at Riley Field.
-They have been named Section 4 Champions 14 times since the year 2000, and since 1999 have posted only two seasons without a winning record.
-Since 2010, the program has won 198 games against 81 losses for a .709 winning percentage.
+They have been named Section 4 Champions 15 times since the year 2000, and since 1999 have posted only three seasons without a winning record.
+Since 2010, the program has won 237 games against 103 losses for a .697 winning percentage.
 Numerous players have received league-wide and all-state recognition for their talents.
 Travis Jankowski ('09) and Chris Mattison ('12) were both drafted out of college by the San Diego Padres of the National League.
 Many other Crusader baseball alumni have gone on to enjoy successful collegiate baseball careers as well.

 With the most recent reclassification of PIAA sports for the 2016-2017 school year, the baseball team has been reclassified as AAA (up from AA) out of the new 6-classification format (up from a 4-tier classification system).